marksandspencer/marksandspencer.github.io/_posts/2023-02-08-mands-rollercoaster-comp-lib-journey.md

 ## How it started

-We started our headless commerce journey with an Angular framework we called FEAR (Front-End Architecture, internally it is a running joke that M&S loves a good acronym) and as the industry moved towards NodeJS and Handlebars we followed suit.
-It drew inspiration from eBay’s front-end framework which prioritised SEO and page speed.
+We started our headless commerce journey with an Angular framework we called FEAR (Front-End Architecture, internally it is a running joke that M&S loves a good acronym).

+As the industry moved towards NodeJS and Handlebars we followed suit, drawing inspiration from eBay’s front-end framework which prioritised SEO and page speed.
 We named this new product FESK (Front-End Starter Kit).
 It contained everything an engineer needed to develop and deploy a web application, leveraging a pattern library and common utilities to solve customer problems faster than FEAR, using Vanilla JS.

 ## So, what went wrong?